remotesensinginfo/rsgislib/doc/python/source/about.rst

 No, RSGISLib is not being developed as a substitute for ArcMap / QGIS or ENVI.
 As stated above, RSGISLib is mainly developed to support our research, because of this there is a lot of advanced functionality in RSGISLib that is unavailable in other packages.
 Although RSGISLib works well on the desktop, it scales well to a High Performance Computing (HPC) environment, which is an area many of the previously mentioned software aren't focusing on.

-For visualising data it is recommended RSGISLib is used in combination with TuiView, an open source cross-platform viewer available to download from `here <https://bitbucket.org/chchrsc/tuiview>`_.
+For visualising data it is recommended RSGISLib is used in combination with TuiView, an open source cross-platform viewer available to download from `tuiview.org <http://tuiview.org>`_.

 **Is this free software?**